allaccountstaken/automl_v_hyperdrive/README.md

 *TODO:* Write a short introduction to your project.

-The primary objective is to develop an early warning system, i.e. binary classification failed (`'Target'`==1) vs. surviving (`'Target'`==0), for regulated banks using their quarterly filings with the FDIC.
-There was a significant increase in the number of failing banks from 2009 to 2014.
-Overall, 137 failed banks and 6,877 surviving banks were used for the modeling.
-Historical data from the first 8 quarters ending 2010Q3 (`./data`) is used to train the model and out-of-sample testing is performed on quarterly data starting from 2012Q4 (`./oos`).
-For more information on methodology please view `CAMELS.md` file included in the repository.
+The primary objective is to develop an early warning system, i.e. binary classification of failed (`'Target'==1`) vs. surviving (`'Target'==0`), for regulated banks using their quarterly filings with the FDIC.
+There was a significant increase in the number of failed banks from 2009 to 2014 what produced enough data for the classification.
+Overall, 137 failed banks and 6,877 surviving banks were used in this machine learning exercise.
+Historical data from the first 8 quarters ending 2010Q3 (`./data`) is used to tune the model and out-of-sample testing is performed on quarterly data starting from 2012Q4 (`./oos`).
+For more information on methodology please refer to `CAMELS.md` file included in the repository.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.